Advanced-Reactor-Thermal-Hydaulics-Lab/ART_website/content/authors/astoppel/_index.md

 Alicja Stoppel is an graduate student in Nuclear Engineering at Purdue University.

 #### Honors and Awards
+ - UNLP Fellowship, awarded 2025
- - OECD/NEA Global Forum Rising Stars Workshop
+ - OECD/NEA Global Forum Rising Star